vardhan0707/kubernetes-labs/kubernetes-201/labs/02-addons.md

 #### Heapster:

+Heapster will bring you system usage metrics which are crucial for monitoring and keeping an eye on what resources a pod is using.
 Its worth noting that its best to bring up heapster before the dashboard to ensure you get teh graphs in the dashboard.

 ```bash
 kubectl create -f https://raw.githubusercontent.com/kubernetes/kops/master/addons/monitoring-standalone/v1.6.0.yaml
 ```

 #### DashBoard:

+The dash board project gives you a visual representation of whats happening in your cluster.
+It also allows you to deploy and edit resources.

 ```bash
 kubectl create -f https://raw.githubusercontent.com/kubernetes/kops/master/addons/kubernetes-dashboard/v1.6.3.yaml